Drudoo/MED10/README.md

 ## To Do

 - [x] ~~Fix player through platform~~
-- [ ] Joystick size.
+- [ ] :exclamation: Joystick size.
 No down button just two arrows.
-- [ ] Table view size
+- [ ] :exclamation: :exclamation:Table view size
 - [ ] Game z distance on button and player
 - [ ] Save questions to file
 - [ ] Load question in to game